syncfusion/ej2-react-docs/src/lineargauge/linear-gauge/dimensions.md

 {% endtab %}

->Note: When you do not specify the size, it takes `450px` as the height and window size as its width.
+>Note: When the component's size is not specified, the height will be "**450px**" and the width will be the same as the parent element's width.